Puzzle 31: GPU Occupancy Optimization

 Your task

 Use profiling tools to investigate three kernels and answer analysis questions about occupancy optimization.
-The kernels compute identical results but use resources very differently - your job is to discover why performance and occupancy behave counterintuitively!
+The kernels compute equivalent results (to within test tolerance) but use resources very differently - your job is to discover why performance and occupancy behave counterintuitively!

-The specific numerical results shown in this puzzle are based on NVIDIA A10G (Ampere 8.6) hardware.
-Your results will vary depending on your GPU architecture (Pascal, Turing, Ampere, Ada, Hopper, etc.), but the fundamental concepts, methodology, and insights remain universally applicable across all modern NVIDIA GPUs.
+The worked occupancy calculation in this puzzle is based on NVIDIA A10G (Ampere 8.6) hardware; the measured resource and timing figures come from a B200 (Blackwell 10.0).
+Your results will vary depending on your GPU vendor and architecture (NVIDIA: Pascal/Turing/Ampere/Ada/Hopper/Blackwell, AMD: RDNA/GCN, Apple: M1/M2/M3/M4/M5), but the fundamental concepts, methodology, and insights remain universally applicable across modern GPUs.
 Use pixi run gpu-specs to get your specific hardware values.

 Configuration